Inborn errors of metabolism:

 Adults and Children:

-Monitor for signs/symptoms of neurotoxicity; reduce dose if occurs.
+Risk for neurotoxicity; reduce dose if occurs.
 Pancreatic insufficiency or intestinal malabsorption: closely monitor ammonia levels.
 Hepatic or renal impairment: monitor closely.
 Pregnancy.
 Nursing mothers: not recommended.

 Concomitant corticosteroids, valproic acid, or haloperidol may increase plasma ammonia levels; monitor closely.
 May be potentiated by probenecid.
 Antagonizes midazolam; monitor.
 May antagonize CYP3A4 substrates with narrow therapeutic index (eg, alfentanil, quinidine, cyclosporine).